-When working as a consultant, you rely on your ability to identify and secure customers.
+When working as a freelance consultant, you rely on your ability to identify and secure customers.
 Your existence depends on it.
 But having worked as a service provider for a reasonable portion of my career, I've learnt that business development and the process of finding and onboarding new customers, clients or partners is rarely what you think it might be.

 While it may seem a fairly straightforward proposition, providing the kind of support to organisations that I do invariably involves a far more nuanced approach to business development than I admittedly thought it would be at the beginning of my career.